Frequently Asked Questions

 • Earthquakes

 In addition, no radon test is 100% accurate.
-Radon levels will also change because of the inherent level of uncertainty in each method of measurement.
+Radon levels will also vary due to the inherent uncertainty in each measurement method.

-The good news is there are no harmful chemicals in our detectors that would harm this precious member of your family.
-We imagine the next few days might be a bit unpleasant for your little one but for peace of mind, please contact your veterinarian for their professional advice.
+The good news is that our detectors contain no harmful chemicals that would harm this precious member of your family.
+We imagine the next few days might be a bit unpleasant for your little one, but for peace of mind, please contact your veterinarian for their professional advice.

 I have children - where can I put the detector so little hands don’t find it?